airbnb/javascript/README.md

     }
     ```

   - Use `//` for single line comments.
-Place single line comments on a newline above the subject of the comment.
-Put an emptyline before the comment.
+Always place single line comments on a newline above the subject of the comment.
+Put an empty line before the comment.

     ```javascript
     // bad